Erasmus+ Teaching Staff Mobility

 During the mobility

-- Certificate of Attendance be issued by the host institution at the end of the Erasmus+ mobility period
+Optain a Certificate of Attendance from the host institution at the end of the Erasmus+ mobility period.

 After the mobility

-- Send copies of the travel documents (flight/train + hotel) together with the original Certificate of Attendance to the International Office (within two weeks after the end of the business trip)
+- Send a copy of your travel receipts (flight/train + hotel) together with the Certificate of Attendance (original) to the International Office within two weeks of the end of the business trip.

-- The link to the EU online survey will be sent directly to you by the EU Commission via e-mail
+- A link to the EU Online Survey will be sent to you directly by e-mail from the EU Commission.

 Mobilities at selected partner universities in Erasmus+ partner countries are generally possible.
 Faculty members can apply for Erasmus+ mobility grants for the following academic year by March 31 of each year within the framework of existing departmental cooperation agreements.
 This program option is called Erasmus+ International Mobility.